hh1de/lapdev-docker/README.md

 # Additional

 Hi, i'm rather inexperienced and young with all of this, so git, github, Dockerfiles and licensing.
 But i'm trying my best.
-I also don't know if i'll finish or maintain this project.
+I also don't know if i'll finish or maintain this project, and how possible an image will be after lapdev added VM functionality (as stated on their github).
 If you have or see any issues or want to contact me, use the issues tab (i think that's the best way but even here, im not certain :O).